 It was my daughter, Michelle that finally got me over this irrational fear.
 Silly huh?
 I think it was the idea of trashing a bunch of ingredients if I wasn’t able to get the meringue just right.
 That fear literally stopped me from even trying.

 Well, I’m happy to say that fear has been laid to rest.
-Which is why I can now encourage the meringue challenged to not let egg whites intimidate you.
+This is why I can now encourage the meringue challenged to not let egg whites intimidate you.

 Facing Our Fears